-7 HKSA 315 (Revised), paragraph 31
+10 HKSA 315 (Revised 2019), paragraph 37

-- A61.
-The auditor cannot assume that an instance of fraud or error is an isolated occurrence.
-Therefore, the consideration of how the detection of a misstatement affects the assessed risks of material misstatement is important in determining whether the assessment remains appropriate. - A62.
-The auditor's judgment as to what constitutes sufficient appropriate audit evidence is influenced by such factors as the following: - Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks. - Experience gained during previous audits with respect to similar potential misstatements. - Results of audit procedures performed, including whether such audit procedures identified specific instances of fraud or error. - Source and reliability of the available information. - Persuasiveness of the audit evidence. - Understanding of the entity and its environment, including the entity's internal control.
+- A62.
+The auditor's judgment as to what constitutes sufficient appropriate audit evidence is influenced by such factors as the following: - Significance of the potential misstatement in the assertion and the likelihood of its having a material effect, individually or aggregated with other potential misstatements, on the financial statements. - Effectiveness of management's responses and controls to address the risks. - Experience gained during previous audits with respect to similar potential misstatements. - Results of audit procedures performed, including whether such audit procedures identified specific instances of fraud or error. - Source and reliability of the available information. - Persuasiveness of the audit evidence. - Understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control.